-Cell Phone Policy
+Electronic Devices, Cell Phone Smart Watch Policy

-We understand that some students carry a cell phone for before and after school use.
-The policy, at St. Mary Catholic School, is one which the cell phone must be TURNED OFF prior to entering the school building and should be kept in the student's book bag until after dismissal and he/she is off school property.
+We understand that some students carry a cell phone and/ or wear a Smart Watch.
+St. Mary Catholic School's policy is one which the cell phone must be TURNED OFF prior to entering the school building.
+The device should be kept in the student's book bag until after dismissal the student has left the school property.
 At NO time should a cell phone be available to a student during the school day.
 If a cell phone is seen, heard, or used during the school day, it will be confiscated and a detention will be served.
-The administration has the right to review the contents on the confiscated cell phone.
-It will be the responsibility of the parent to retrieve the cell phone from the principal during regular school office hours.
-(Any student carrying a cell phone must register that phone in the school office by completing a Cell Phone Policy form that includes a parent signature).
+Smart Watches may be worn as time pieces only.
+If a student uses their Smart Watch other than for telling time, it will be confiscated.
+The administration has the right to review the contents on the confiscated cell phone and/ or Smart Watch.
+It will be the responsibility of the parent to retrieve the cell phone and/ or Smart Watch from the principal during regular school office hours.
+(Any student possessing a cell phone and/ or Smart Watch must register the device in the school office by completing an Electronic Device Policy form that includes a parent signature).